2023 Pacific typhoon season: Other names

+Retirement

+At their 56th Session in February 2024, the Typhoon Committee announced that the names Doksuri, Saola and Haikui would be retired from the naming lists for the Western Pacific.
+In 2025, they were replaced by Bori, Saobien, and Tianma respectively.

 Philippines

-This season, PAGASA will use its own naming scheme, that will either develop within or move into their self-defined area of responsibility.
+The 2023 season was tied with both the 1998 and 2010 seasons as the most inactive typhoon season for the Philippines, with only 11 tropical cyclones forming within or crossing the Philippine Area of Responsibility (PAR).
+During the season, PAGASA used its own naming scheme for the tropical cyclones that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that was last used during 2019 and are scheduled to be used again during 2027.
-All of the names are the same except Tamaraw and Ugong, which replaced the names Tisoy and Ursula after they were retired.
+All of the names are the same except Tamaraw and Ugong which replaced the names Tisoy and Ursula after they were retired.

-Auxiliary list
+Retirement

+On January 19, 2024, PAGASA announced that the names Egay and Goring would be retired from the naming list, after they both caused over ₱1 billion in damages to the Philippines.
+They were replaced on the naming list with the names Emil and Gavino respectively.
+These new names will first appear in the 2027 season.

 Season effects

-This table summarizes all the systems that developed within or moved into the North Pacific Ocean, to the west of the International Date Line during 2023.
-The tables also provide an overview of a system's intensity, duration, land areas affected, and any deaths or damages associated with the system.
+This table summarizes all the systems that were active in the North Pacific Ocean, west of the International Date Line, during 2023.
+It also provides an overview of each system's intensity, duration, land areas affected, and any associated deaths or damages..